fabric-testbed/fabrictestbed-extensions/README.md

 to refresh expired tokens automatically; use `--overwrite` to regenerate everything.

+When `--config-dir` is specified, all files are read from and written to that directory.
+An existing `fabric_rc` in the directory is used for configuration; default paths outside the directory are not consulted.

 ```console
 $ fabric-cli configure setup
 $ fabric-cli configure setup --config-dir ~/my_fabric_config --overwrite